-Facts: The Member has been asked to be a mediator in a dispute between two parties over lost profits that would have been earned by a business but for a breach of duty.
-As a mediator, the Member will be neutral and impartial and will assist the parties identify the issues, such as the accounting treatment of transactions, consider options and negotiate solutions.
+(b) The Member has been asked to be a mediator in a dispute between two parties over lost profits that would have been earned by a business but for a breach of duty.
+As a mediator, the Member will be neutral and impartial and will assist the parties identify the issues such as the accounting treatment of transactions, consider options and negotiate solutions.
 The parties must reach their own agreement and the mediator will not make any decisions about the dispute.

-Analysis: Consulting Expert - the Member is using the Member's accounting knowledge to provide assistance to mediate the Proceeding, but is not giving evidence (expert or lay) in the Proceedings.
-The Member has been chosen to be the mediator in this matter in part because of the Member's specialised training, study or experience in accounting.
+Consulting Expert - the Member is using his/her accounting knowledge to provide assistance to mediate the Proceeding, but is not giving evidence (expert or lay) in the Proceedings.
+It is to be presumed that the Member has been chosen to be the mediator in this matter in part because of the Member's accounting knowledge and experience.